sunprancekid/LeMonADE_StiffCyclic/results/README.md

 2. *Run Simulations*: Run simulations in batch, either locally on you machine by calling `./00_programs/bash/submit_batch_jobs.sh -j ${JOBID}` (not recommended) or on a remote computing cluster `./00_programs/bash/submit_batch_jobs.sh -s -j ${JOBID}`.
 The flag `-l` can be used to specify a remote cluster from the default.
 >[!NOTE]
 >These scripts were designed to submit simulations on the IPFDD remote computing cluster systems.
->Furthermore, the `LeMonADE_StiffCyclic` should also be installed on comupting cluster in question.
+>Furthermore, the `LeMonADE_StiffCyclic` repository should also be installed on specified comupting cluster.
 ```
 USAGE: ./submit_batch_job.sh << FLAGS >>